Most routine vaccines are safe for people living with multiple sclerosis — but be sure to talk with your care team about your needs

 With those basic guidelines in mind, Dr. Bermel walks us through some common vaccines and recommendations for people with MS.

-Getting an annual flu vaccine is the absolute best way to protect yourself from getting the flu.
+For many people, including those with MS, an annual flu shot is one of the most effective ways to reduce the risk of serious complications from the flu.
 And when you’re living with MS, getting a viral illness like the flu can be especially serious, as it can make MS symptoms worse and make it harder to recover from the flu.

 Flu vaccines can come in both live and inactivated varieties.
 The live vaccine is given as a nasal spray.
 Flu vaccines given as injections contain inactivated viruses.
 Dr. Bermel says the flu shot is the safer choice for people living with MS than the spray.